How Searchlight has sold one of this year’s buzziest dramas.

 Online and Social

 Not much beyond the basic marketing information on Searchlight’s page for the film, nor on the social profiles the studio setup, which has primarily been focused on touting the festival awards the movie has earned.
+More promotions and other updates were shared on the movie’s Twitter profile and other social media sites.

 Advertising and Promotions